0x2C6/treehouse-dl/README.md

 # treehouse-dl
 Download Treehouse videos without pro membership

-Now you can download Treehouse videos easly.
+Now you can download Treehouse videos easily.
 You need account with any membership (even trailer)

 ## Installation